-Hazrat Ali (R) said, “The ignorant have gone ruined!”
-Then he got upon the Mimbr (the higher place where the Leader stands) and after Praising Allah Taala and Reciting Durood he said, “Attain Divine Knowledge (Ilm); practice it and teach it to others.
-If someone finds any words in Allah Taala’s Book (The Quran) difficult, he may ask me.
-Such report has reached me: By the Verse of Quran And We will certainly test you until We know those…. – some people have inferred that Allah Taala doesn’t know what will happen before its occurrence (this meaning is completely wrong).
-(Then Hazrat Ali R continues:) Actually in the verse “until We know those” means: We would explicitly See those who have been predestined for Jihad (striving on the Road of Allah Taala) and Sabr (Steadfastness on the Path of Allah Taala with forbearance) had accomplished so in the world.”
+Ali رضي الله عنه said, “The ignorant have gone astrayed!”
+Then he got upon the pulpit of the Masjid (mosque) and after Praising Allah Taala and Reciting Durood he said, “Attain Divine Knowledge (Ilm); practice it and teach it to others.
+If someone finds any words in Allah Taala’s Book (The Quran) difficult, he may ask me (as I am still among you).
+Such a report has reached me: By the Verse of the Holy Quran “And We will certainly test you until We know those….” some ignorant people have inferred that Allah Taala doesn’t know what will happen before its occurrence (this meaning is completely wrong).
+(Ali رضي الله عنه continues:) Actually in the verse “until We know those” means: We would explicitly see those who have been predestined for Jihad (striving on the Road of Allah Taala) and Sabr (Steadfastness on the Path of Allah Taala with forbearance) had accomplished so in the world.”

-Yes if barely necessary, there are the Ulama, who are wise and knowledgeable to argue and correct these, but not all of us.
-If a believer has some doubt or any confusion regarding any matter, s/he must ask a qualified islamic scholar regarding it and remove any confusion or false notion.
-It is indeed surprising and shocking that today people derive many knowledge from assumptions and implications but they don’t spend even a minute to ask the knowledgeable pious people.
-Especially bookish knowledge has taken many people astray at this age; people just read something somewhere and start deriving thoughts and own beliefs.
+Yes if barely necessary, there are the Ulama (pious scholars) present among us.
+They are wise and knowledgeable to correct these.
+If a believer has some doubt or any confusion regarding any matter, s/he must ask a qualified Muslim scholar regarding it and remove any confusion or false notion.
+It is indeed surprising and shocking that today people derive a lot of knowledge from assumptions and implications.
+They firmly hold those and do not inquire further.
+This is a grave step to learning and threatens our faith.